gravitational/teleport/rfd/xxxx-config-resource-docs.md

-The generator will use [`packages.Load`](https://pkg.go.dev/golang.org/x/tools/go/packages#Load) to load all the packages named in generator's configuration file and return a `[]*packages.Package`.
+The generator will use [`packages.Load`](https://pkg.go.dev/golang.org/x/tools/go/packages#Load) to load all the packages in the `github.com/gravitational/teleport` source and return a `[]*packages.Package`.
 It then recursively traverses each `packages.Package`'s `Imports` map, adding to a final slice of parsed packages.

 The generator declares two maps.
 The key for each map, `declKey`, includes the package path and named type of a declaration: